 Enjoy Lower Energy Bills

 New central A/Cs sport higher and higher cooling efficiency levels, but those high seasonal energy efficiency ratio (SEER) numbers depend upon a fully integrated new system.
 If you match an old indoor unit with a new outdoor unit, you’re not going to reach the SEER rating of the new components.
-Your system will be hamstrung by limitations of the older component.
+Your system will be hamstrung by the limitations of the older component.

 Perpetuating a Bad Decision